SCOLA Reclad Project

 How long will the works take, and will students be impacted?

 The first phase is perhaps the most complex (August – October 2021).
 It involves the middle section of the building, which houses the canteen, kitchen and other services.
-This means our catering capacity is very much reduced for the first half term, with a new improved larger space scheduled to open at the beginning of November.
+This means our catering capacity is very much reduced during this phase, but we look forward to a much improved, larger dining space when completed.